ncabeza/ML-TIKET/README.md

 # ML-TIKET – Smart Excel Import & Automation

-This repository sketches the Smart Excel Import & Automation module for **The Tiket** using React, TypeScript, Node, MongoDB, Vercel, a dedicated Worker, and a Vector Database for semantic similarity.
+This repository sketches the Smart Excel Import & Automation module for **The Tiket** using React, TypeScript, Node, MongoDB, Vercel, a dedicated Worker, a Vector Database for semantic similarity, **and a Python worker for Excel handling**.

 ## Architecture